Agentic Workflows and AI Transformation Strategies

 - Deploy AI solutions, train staff on new workflows, and continuously monitor performance against defined metrics.

-- This framework is scale-invariant, meaning it can be applied from an entire corporate group down to a single team
+- This framework is scale-invariant, meaning it can be applied from an entire organization down to a single team

 Phase 1: Organization-Level Mapping